Monday, May 3, 2010

 spots on the rug.

 By the time the class started it was packed.
-Angelique did a roll call
+Angelique did a roll callto arrive.
+Angelique, the Music Para Mi teacher was next to arrive.
+She said

 and found that about moms didn't pre-register.
 She added their names to